In This Article

 It seems as though a wave of interest in mindfulness and meditation has swept over the U.S. and other Western countries in recent years.
-Yoga remains a wildly popular form of exercise and roughly 18 million Americans regularly practice meditation.
+Yoga remains a wildly popular form of exercise.
+In 2017, 35.2 million Americans regularly practiced yoga.
 These ideas have roots in Eastern practices that have been around for over 2,000 years.
 So why is there more interest to live in the moment?

 "The U.S. has been historically more closed off to Eastern ideas and perspectives on things like meditation and mindfulness," explains Kelly Campbell, Ph.D.
 Only recently has the National Institute of Health begun researching the benefits of these philosophies, finding that physical and mental health can be improved through mindfulness meditation practices, Campbell points out.

 These exercises are the stepping stones of living in the moment, and they feel more important now than ever due to rising rates of depression and anxiety.
 So what does it take to truly live in the moment and reap these benefits?
 Campbell offers her tips for incorporating this healthy habit into your daily life.

 "People learn meditation and living in the present is good, but they also learn that the goal is to not have thoughts," says Campbell, explaining a common misconception about what it means to be mindful.
 It's not about eliminating thoughts but acknowledging them and letting go.